yehonatan1/Advanced_RAT2/README.md

 * invisible to all the Anti Viruses in VirusTotal.
 * Can be controlled from the and from any place
 * Starting after computer restart
-* Hiding himself in %LOCALAPPDATA%\test001.exe
+* Hiding himself in %LOCALAPPDATA%\WindowSys.exe
 * Hiding the application window
 * Working on WAN
 * Keylogger option